Temporary Contract Not Renewed: Are You Entitled to Compensation?

 The notice must:

-👉 Then compensation is often owed.
+👉 Then compensation is often due.

 Are you entitled to a transition payment?